How to Stay Focused and Avoid Distractions Working from Home

 Create an Ideal Work Environment

-Focusing on what’s important and finding ways to schedule work and play will go a long way to support you stay focused and avoid distractions while working from home.
-What can you do today, this week and this month to get started?
+Focusing on what’s important and finding ways to schedule work and play will go a long way to support you stay focused and avoiding distractions while working from home.
+What can you do today, this week, and this month to get started?